Private Equity Real Estate Board Governance Principals

 (d) a willingness to exercise authority in a collective manner.

 Tenure will be determined on the basis of contribution and continued evidence of the exercise of independent judgment.
-Given the annual re-election of all directors by shareholders, the Board believes that arbitrary term limits on a director’s service are not appropriate.
+Given the annual re-election of all directors by Private Equity Real Estate shareholders, the Board believes that arbitrary term limits on a director’s service are not appropriate.
 The Board should be of a size which enables the full engagement of all the directors.
 The number of directors will not normally exceed 4 for funds with assets under 250 million dollars.

 All directors will stand for re-election by shareholders if appropriate to the fund if appropriate to the fund, each year.